Brad Keselowski: 2007–2009: Breakout years

 Keselowski began competing in the Busch Series full-time in 2007.
 He drove the No. 23 Chevrolet Monte Carlo SS for Keith Coleman Racing until the team suspended operations that July.
 Earlier in June, during the 2007 Truck Series season, Keselowski was tabbed by Germain Racing to replace Ted Musgrave in the No. 9 Team ASE Toyota Tundra for the O'Reilly 200 at Memphis after Musgrave was suspended for an in-race scuffle with Kelly Bires at the Milwaukee Mile.
 Keselowski won his first career pole for the race, and led sixty-two laps, but got turned around by Travis Kvapil as they fought for the lead with ten laps to go.
 Keselowski wound up finishing sixteenth.
 Shortly afterward, Keselowski was called by car owner Dale Earnhardt Jr. to drive the No. 88 United States Navy-sponsored Chevrolet for JR Motorsports for three races, and eventually the rest of the Busch Series season.
 During the Camping World 300 at California Speedway, Keselowski was involved in a violent accident involving A. J. Allmendinger and J. J. Yeley.
 His car crashed hard into the Turn 1 wall and went airborne.
-It later caught flame, but Keselowski was able to climb out of his damaged car though he complained of foot pain.
+It later caught flame, but Keselowski was able to climb out of his damaged car, though he complained of foot pain.
 He would later be treated and released from Loma Linda University Medical Center and was cleared to race at Richmond the following weekend.
-Keselowski would close the 2007 season out with five top-ten finishes and a twenty-fifth-place finish in points.
+Keselowski would close the 2007 season with five top-ten finishes and a twenty-fifth-place finish in points.

 Keselowski at Bristol Motor Speedway in 2008.

-In 2008 Keselowski re-signed with JR Motorsports for the 2008 Nationwide Series season, and earned his first career victory in the Federated Auto Parts 300 at Nashville Superspeedway, holding off Clint Bowyer.
+In 2008, Keselowski re-signed with JR Motorsports for the 2008 Nationwide Series season, and earned his first career victory in the Federated Auto Parts 300 at Nashville Superspeedway, holding off Clint Bowyer.
 Keselowski would hold off Bowyer again for his second career win in the Food City 250 at Bristol Motor Speedway.
 He ended the season third in points, the highest finish by a full-time Nationwide Series-only driver.
 Keselowski also got his first taste of Sprint Cup action during the 2008 season.
 He was on standby for an ill Jeff Gordon at Kansas and for expectant father Casey Mears at Talladega, before competing in two races for Hendrick Motorsports in the No. 25 GoDaddy.com Chevrolet Impala.
 Keselowski finished 19th in his Cup debut, the Dickies 500 at Texas, and 23rd in the Ford 400 at Homestead.

 Keselowski returned to JR Motorsports to drive the No. 88 Chevrolet for the 2009 Nationwide Series, with sponsorship from GoDaddy.com, and competed in a limited Cup schedule.
 He drove the No. 25 GoDaddy.com Chevrolet for Hendrick Motorsports in seven races and drove the No. 09 Miccosukee-sponsored Chevrolet for Phoenix Racing in five races.